There are a lot of places to live in the United States, and these places go by many different names.

 That means that it is incorporated and has powers of self-government or jurisdiction.

-A city is always a city, but depending on what state you live in, the word “town” can have many meanings.
+A city is always a city, but depending on your state, the word “town” can have many meanings.

 A town can be an incorporated municipality like a city, but it could also be an unincorporated area like a community or neighborhood.